-Implementing hourly energy matching can cost as little as \$68/MWh of load in CAISO, due to access to firm zero-emission geothermal energy - or as much as \$289/MWh in DUKE.
-This wide gap in strategy costs may limit adoption, especially for customers with load spread across multiple Bas and customers who have load in Bas with limited clean energy resources.
+Implementing hourly energy matching can cost as little as \$68/MWh of load in CAISO, due to access to firm zero-emission geothermal energy - or as much as \$181/MWh in DUKE (see Figure ES-4).
+This wide gap in strategy costs may limit adoption, especially for customers with load spread across multiple balancing authorities and customers who have load in balancing authorities with limited clean energy resources.